VigneshKannaS/detecting_creditcard_fraud/README.md

 ## Results

-The final models were evaluated based on their performance in detecting fraudulent transactions, with a focus on balancing precision and recall due to the imbalanced nature of the dataset.
+The final models were evaluated based on their performance in detecting fraudulent transactions.
+All models demonstrated strong capabilities in identifying fraudulent transactions, with performance metrics exceeding 85%.

 ## Contributions